luciajedi/html-css-js-exercises/canvas/snake.md

   - size
   - color

-  And it will use the context to draw a rectangle with all this info.
-(Use rec(x,y,size,size) to draw the rectangle)
+  And it will use the context to draw a rectangle with all this info (use rec(x,y,size,size) to draw the rectangle).

 5. Finally, create the window.onload and an anonymus function that will call initialize().